allegheny-college-cmpsc-404-spring-2024/course-materials/CODE_OF_CONDUCT.md

 areas and terms as our promoted and celebrated behaviors.
 In your team's branch, define each of the `TODO`s below making sure to define _at least three (3)_ items for each category and a maximum of _five (5)_.

-Do not stop at 3 items simply because you've reached the "magic minimum number"; these terms both _guide and protect_ your contributions in this course.
+These terms both _guide and protect_ your contributions in this course.
+They will also constitute a _whole course contract_--the instructor will use contributions from all teams to develop a single contract that holds our entire class to the same contribution standard.

 ### People and accountability